 - Enter El Cubo a cuboid glass structure in Málaga port and visit the Centre Pompidou's only branch outside France

-- See more than 80 artworks, from 1905 and later, including significant pieces from Frida Kahlo, Pablo Picasso, Rene Magritte and more.
-Temporary exhibitions with works from Pompidou Paris keep the collections here fresh
+- See more than 80 artworks, from 1905 and later, including significant pieces by Pablo Picasso.
+The permanent collection is updated every 5 semesters, and temporary exhibitions with works from Pompidou Paris keep things fresh

 - The collection is grouped into seven different sections, to put the works into new perspective, covering many different styles, artists, and countries

 Málaga is Picasso's birthplace, and the city has honored its most famous son with a stunning colorful cube on the waterfront.
 The daring structure outside perfectly suits the collection of modern and contemporary art inside, all from the collection of the Pompidou in Paris.

 As you stroll down Málaga's charming seafront towards the port, you won't miss the translucent panels of the ultra-sleek cube (know affectionately as El Cubo).
 Málaga's appeal owes a lot to its beaches and tapas.
 But the opening of this branch of the Centre Pompidou in Paris has put it squarely on the cultural map too.

 Inside, the museum boasts fantastic exhibits borrowed from the Pompidou in Paris.
 Picasso's work sits alongside other historical masterpieces, as well as contemporary works including by conceptual artist Sophie Calle and multi-discipline works from Bruce Nauman.